johndroper/WalrusTurbine/README.md

 ### Installing

+1. Put all .scad files in the same directory.
-Open [assembly.scad](assembly.scad) in OpenSCAD to see the full assembled model.
+2. Open [assembly.scad](assembly.scad) in OpenSCAD to see the full assembled model.

 ## Contributing